bevyengine/bevy/_release-content/migration-guides/val_em_and_rem.md

 for example).

 `Node` now requires `EmSize` (from `bevy_text`, re-exported in `bevy_ui::prelude`), the per-node font size that `Val::Em` resolves against.
-If the node has a `TextFont`, `EmSize` is derived from it before layout each frame and any value you set is overwritten.
-If it does not, the value is yours to set and is left alone; it defaults to `DEFAULT_REM_SIZE_PX`, which matches the default `RemSize` but does not track changes to it.
+If the node has a `TextFont`, `EmSize` is derived when `TextFont`, `RemSize`, or render-target info changes; values you set persist until then.
+If the node does not have a `TextFont` component then the value is yours to set and is left alone; it defaults to `DEFAULT_REM_SIZE_PX`, which matches the default `RemSize` but does not track changes to it.
 Propagating `EmSize` is the responsibility of an app, not `bevy_ui`.

 Use `GridTrack::em`, `GridTrack::rem`, `RepeatedGridTrack::em` and `RepeatedGridTrack::rem` to construct
-grid tracks sized in these units.
+grid tracks sized in these units using new `MinTrackSizingFunction::Em`, `MinTrackSizingFunction::Rem`, `MaxTrackSizingFunction::Em` and `MaxTrackSizingFunction::Rem` variants.

 `FontSize::eval` now takes a `RemSize` rather than an `f32`: